 Each enum has its own separate page with the following sections:

 There is a Class Hierarchy page for all packages, plus a hierarchy for each package.
 Each hierarchy page contains a list of classes and a list of interfaces.
-The classes are organized by inheritance structure starting with
+Classes are organized by inheritance structure starting with

-The Index contains an alphabetic list of all classes, interfaces, constructors, methods, and fields, as well as lists of all packages and all classes.
+The Index contains an alphabetic index of all classes, interfaces, constructors, methods, and fields, as well as lists of all packages and all classes.

 These links show and hide the HTML frames.
 All pages are available with or without frames.

 The All Classes link shows all classes and interfaces except non-static nested types.